Eulena/D3_Data/README.md

 [View My Website](https://eulena.github.io/D3_Data/)

-## The following steps were completed to accomplish the project:
+## The following steps were completed to accomplish the homework:

 ### Step 1: Data Source for ETL development